Nov 25, 2021 · 13 min read · 0 views

 - Simone Ospelt (Fashion Production Manager, now running digital agencies) - you can apply your skills to any problems, even if unrelated to your experience

-- Rafael Jimenez (Fashion Marketing Guru) - humanity does not matter without art and culture
+- Rafael Jimenez (Fashion Marketing Guru) - fashion is not clothing; fashion is art&culture applied to our life.
+And life is shallow without art and culture

 - Rado (now CTO of Product Hunt) - being positive is a choice

 - Ves (now CTO of AngelList) - have people around you who always expect the best from you and call your bullshit

 - Petyo (now DoE Stream) - Nobody knows anything, don’t take yourself too seriously and do your best work

 - Sitar (Investor) - passion is the most powerful energy source